seanmcilroy29/sean/TS/RMSS.md

 # Codecs Parameter String

-DASH and other applications require defined values for the *‘Codecs’* parameter specified in[RFC6381] for ISO Media tracks.
+DASH and other applications require defined values for the *‘Codecs’* parameter specified in [RFC6381] for ISO Media tracks.
 The codecs parameter string for the AOM AV1 codec is as follows:

 ```
 <sample entry 4CC>.<profile>.<level><tier>.<bitDepth>.<monochrome>.<chromaSu<colorPrimaries>.<transferCharacteristics>.<matrixCoefficients>.<videoFullRa
 ```

-All fields following the sample entry 4CC are expressed as double digit decimals, unless indicated oth-erwise.
+All fields following the sample entry 4CC are expressed as double digit decimals, unless indicated otherwise.
 Leading or trailing zeros cannot be omitted.

 The profile parameter value, represented by a single digit decimal, SHALL equal the value of seq_pro-file in the *Sequence Header OBU*.